 Table of Contents

-Over the last decade, the "financial independence, retire early" (FIRE) movement has become one of the hottest mantras of the millennial generation.
-But the reality is that leaving the workforce in the prime of your life requires even higher investment contributions and more severe cost-cutting than you might think.
+Over the last decade, the "financial independence, retire early" (FIRE) movement has become one of the hottest mantras for those under 60.1 But the reality is that leaving the workforce in the prime of your life requires even higher investment contributions and more severe cost-cutting than you might think.

 Wondering how much money do I need to retire at 40?
 Here's what to know.